Terry Rouse, Dennis Stott, Larry Morris, John Williams and Viv McCarthy.

 John Williams, Dennis Stott and Harry Leki were school friends, who decided to form a band in 1962.
 Playing mostly Shadows type tunes, they called themselves the Young Ones and played school dances and socials for a couple of years.
 Harry Leki left the group during that time and a number of bass players came and went.
 Some of them included Bob Campbell, Bob McLeod and John 'Yuk' Harrison.
 Harry Leki later became a member of Wellington's Simple Image in 1967.

 After trying their hardest by auditioning for a number of people, they came to the attention of Max Merritt, and he got them a gig.
-The owner of the Kingsway Booking Agency, Paul King, heard them and he was impressed enough to become their manager.
 Bob McLeod was still the bass player at this point.

-On November 3, 1964, Paul King got them a chance to record their first demos.
+On November 3, 1964, they recorded some demos.
 They cut "Don't It Make You Feel Good"/"Theme From Dr No" and "Leave Me Be"/"Till I Met You".
-Using these demos, King was able to get Philips interested.
+These demos were used to get Philips interested.

 At the end of 1964 they got a more permanent bass player by the name of Viv McCarthy.
 He was the son of famous rugby commentator Winston McCarthy.